rust-stuco/lectures/week14/concurrency.md

 # Summary: Tokio

-* Rust allows us to write highly performant concurrent asynchronous code similar to how we would write synchronous code
+* Rust allows us to write concurrent asynchronous code similar to how we would write synchronous code
 * Asynchronous code requires asynchronous runtimes to work
 * Tokio is a multi-threaded, work-stealing, high-performance `async` runtime
 * We can _easily_ engineer massively parallel and concurrent servers with Tokio